madhav-sharma/aamantran-backend-v0/phase_1_design.md

 ### Validation Strategy

-This application separates validation concerns between client and server:
+This application strictly separates validation concerns between client and server:

-- **Client-Side Validation**: Format validation only (names contain only letters, phone numbers match E.164 format, group_id contains only lowercase letters).
+- **Client-Side Validation**: ALL format validation (names contain only letters, phone numbers match E.164 format, group_id contains only lowercase letters).
 Client-side prevents submission of invalid formats but does not check against database records.
+The submit button is disabled until all format validations pass.
-- **Server-Side Validation**: Business logic validation against database records only (phone number uniqueness, group primary rules, ensuring primaries have phone numbers).
-Server does not re-validate formats as client ensures proper format.
+- **Server-Side Validation**: Business logic validation against database records ONLY (phone number uniqueness, group primary rules, ensuring primaries have phone numbers).
+Server does NOT re-validate formats - no regex checks, no pattern matching, no string formatting.

+**Important**: The server must trust that the client has already validated formats.
+Server-side code should NOT include:
+- Regex pattern validation
+- String capitalization/formatting
+- Length checks (except database column limits)
+- Character set validation
+- Any format transformation

+The only server-side validations are:
+1. Database uniqueness constraints (e.g., phone number already exists)
+2. Business rule validation (e.g., group must have a primary before adding non-primary members)
+3. Required field validation based on other fields (e.g., primary contacts must have phone numbers)

 ### Database Schema